buildkite-plugins/docker-compose-buildkite-plugin/README.md

 Using this option ensures that any files created on shared mounts from within the container will be accessible to the host user.
 It is otherwise common to accidentally create root-owned files that Buildkite will be unable to remove, since containers by default run as the root user.

+### `mount-ssh-agent` (optional, run-only, boolean)

+Whether to automatically mount the ssh-agent socket from the host agent machine into the container (at `/ssh-agent`and `/root/.ssh/known_hosts` respectively), allowing git operations to work correctly.

+Default: `false`

 ### `mount-buildkite-agent` (optional, run-only, boolean)

 Whether to automatically mount the `buildkite-agent` binary and associated environment variables from the host agent machine into the container.